Banded Piglet Squid Facts

 Banded Piglet Squid Distribution, Habitat, and Ecology

-Given the great lack of available data, the distribution of the Banded Piglet Squid remains in question.
-But, some evidence indicates that it may have a nearly global distribution, in tropical and subtropical waters.
+Given the great lack of available data, the distribution of the Banded Piglet Squid currently remains in question.
+But, some evidence indicates that it may have a nearly global distribution, at least in tropical and subtropical waters.

 Younger individuals also primarily inhabit shallow regions of the oceans, remaining at depths of no more than 656 ft (200 m).
 However, as individuals mature, they migrate to much greater depths, sometimes as deep as 6,560 ft (2,000 m).